Chart Color Schemes

 Infrastructure

-Braidwood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Braidwood has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No local infrastructure changes or major projects have been identified by AreaSearch as likely to impact the area.
-Key projects include Sydney-Canberra Rail Connectivity And Capacity, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, HumeLink, and Low and Mid-Rise Housing Policy.
+No infrastructure changes are known to impact the area at present.
+Zero projects have been identified by AreaSearch as potentially influential.
+Notable initiatives include Sydney-Canberra Rail Connectivity And Capacity, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, HumeLink, and Low and Mid-Rise Housing Policy.

 Professional plan users can use the search below to filter and access additional projects.